 XXI.
-Provided always, and be it further enacted, That Goods of any Sort or the Produce of any Place not otherwise prohibited than by the Law of Navigation herein-before contained, may be imported into the United Kingdom from any Place in a British Ship, and from any Place not being a British Possession in a Foreign Ship of any Country, and however navigated, to be Warehoused for Exporiation only, under the provisions of any Law in force for the Time being, made for the Warehousing of Goods without Payment of Duty upon the First Entry thereof.
+Provided always, and be it further enacted, That Goods of any Goods prohibited on- Sort or the Produce of any Place, not otherwise prohibited than by the ly by Navigation Law the Law of Navigation herein before contained, may be imported into the United Kingdom from any Place in a British Ship, and from any Place not being a British Possession in a Foreign Ship of any Country, and however navigated, to be Warehoused for Exportation only, under the Provisions of any Law in force for the Time being, made for the Warehousing of Goods without Payment of Duty upon the First Entry thereof.